JuanOlaya/Virtual-Reality/README.md

 # Virtual Reality - Cardboard  (OSVR and Unity)

-La entrega del tercer corte consiste en implementar un proyecto en Unity 3D 5.6.3f1 funcional y ejecutable, en parejas o individual con los siguientes elementos:

 For this course we use [Unity 3D](https://unity3d.com/) 5.6.3f1 and [OSVR](https://github.com/OSVR/OSVR-Unity) as VR framework.
-OSVR is able to run on any Android device that has gyroscope and accelerometer.
-To check if your Android device is compatible, download the [Cardboard App](https://play.google.com/store/apps/details?id=com.google.samples.apps.cardboarddemo&hl=es_419)
+OSVR is able to run on any Android device provided of a gyroscope and accelerometer.
+To check if your Android device is compatible, download the [Cardboard App](https://play.google.com/store/apps/details?id=com.google.samples.apps.cardboarddemo&hl=es_419).
+The following are the components required for the course.

 ### 1. Reticle VR

 FOTO

-Utilizando la retícula VR implementar mínimo (3) tres interacciones diferentes utilizando la retícula VR vista en clase, es decir, las (2) dos interacciones previas del segundo corte y mínimo (1) una interacción nueva.
-Por ejemplo:
+The Reticle VR or Gaze VR is useful to interact with GameObjects, as follows:
 - Rotate GameObjects
 - Change Color of GameObjects
 - Destroy GameObjects